Insect Bites on Dogs

 Ticks are active all year but they are more prominent from spring to autumn.
 They are commonly found in woodland areas, grassland and heaths.
 If you are walking in deer or sheep habitats, this also increases the likelihood of ticks.

 Ticks can carry diseases that can be harmful to dogs.
 To prevent ticks from attaching to your dog, you can use spot-on treatments, tablets or tick-repellent collars.
 Your veterinary practice can advise on the best product for your dog.
 Another useful tip is to reduce the spread of ticks from you or your clothing, onto your dog.
 A tick can be transferred just from your dog brushing against you.
-Wearing long clothing, insect repellent and always checking your clothing before going home can help prevent this.
+Wearing long clothing, covering the bottom of trousers with socks to get rid of the ankle gap, insect repellent and always checking your clothing before going home can help prevent this.

 What to do